MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 **Q: Can any site be pinned as default landing experience in Teams?**
 <br>

 **A:** Modern SharePoint communication sites are eligible for pinning in Teams via Viva Connections.
-However, we **highly recommend** that you nominate a [Home site in SharePoint](https://docs.microsoft.com/sharepoint/home-site) and pin that as the default landing experience for your users in Teams.
+However, we **highly recommend** that you nominate a [home site in SharePoint](https://docs.microsoft.com/sharepoint/home-site) and pin that as the default landing experience for your users in Teams.
 <br>

 **Q: Can I create multiple Viva Connections packages to be pinned in Teams?**